ThomasByr/Phoenyx/helpme.md

 Great now what we want to to is to setup things inside our ``setup`` function if needed, for example make the text appear thicker or change its color, such things that only need to be done once.

 Inside of the ``draw`` function, we want to put things that will be repeated over and over until we trigger the ``QUIT`` event of pygame : click the close button.
-We will call this function the ``draw`` loop because, you guessed it : this is our main loop.
-So we can apply some background color, draw shapes, move things around, interract with Sliders, Buttons, Menus and the Keyboard in that loop.
+We will call this function the ``draw`` loop because, you guessed it : this is our drawing main loop.
+So we can apply some background color, draw shapes, move things around, interract with Sliders, ScrollBars, Buttons, Menus and the Keyboard in that loop.
 Such exciting things will be discussed in detail in the comings subsections of this documentation.

 Then we need to call the ``run`` method for our ``renderer``, optionally providing it with the ``draw`` function and the optional ``setup`` (if your draw and setup functions are named properly you don't need to pass them inside of the run method ; you still can name them to your likings but will need to put them as parameters for the run method).
 This should look like this :